-Our school motto is ‘Optima Sequi – pursue the best’.
+Our school motto is ‘Children to be proud of’.
 Our core values of: ‘Confidence’, ‘Respect’, ‘Resilience’ and ‘Excellence’, permeate everything we do.
 Through our curriculum, we aim to ensure that each child has the opportunity to become the best they can be and is equipped with a love of learning for life.

 To view the Department of Education's National Curriculum in England for Key Stages 1 and 2 click here